 - Truck Driver Error: drivers hitting a curb or object can damage a tire, or they can fail to properly inflate tires.

 - Improperly Installed Tires: qualified mechanics and tire professionals make errors and increase the likelihood of tire blowouts.

 - Infrequent Vehicle Inspections: commercial truck tires should be inspected on a daily basis.
 Mechanics and drivers may be held liable if they fail to detect and repair damaged tires during inspections.

 - Overloaded Trucks: Companies overload trucks to save money, but endanger everyone on the road.
 Overloading can cause truck tire blowouts.

 - Defective Tires: negligent tire manufacturers can be held liable in product liability lawsuits.

 Tire defects may result from design flaws or manufacturing flaws.
 Defective tires may have belt defects, tread separation defects, sidewall failure, improper inflation instructions, or unsuitable tires on commercial vehicles.
 Tire failure from tire defects cause of over 11,000 road accidents in the United States every year.

 If you or a loved one suffered an injury due to trucking accident, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio truck tire blowouts lawyer, and he will help you answer critical questions regarding defective truck tires.
+You will speak directly with Mr. Lyon, an Ohio truck tire blowout lawyer, and he will help you answer critical questions regarding defective truck tires.